Smile-SA/rating-operator/documentation/INSTALL.md

 ## Requirements

-- A Kubernetes cluster (tested on 1.14 through 1.17) or OpenShift 4.x9
+- A Kubernetes cluster (tested on 1.14 through 1.17) or OpenShift 4.x
 - A storage provider (By default Longhorn, rook-ceph available)
-- Helm is used to deploy Prometheus, or the storage if you need to.
+- Helm 3
 - A Prometheus instance configured to collect from kubelet and kube-state-metrics.
-   We will show you how to deploy one (currently with no authentication).
    In OpenShift, you can use the provided monitoring stack (the `openshift-monitoring` project).